 What Medical Benefits Are Available to Injured Workers in St. Petersburg, FL?

-While lost time, income, and disability benefits might be capped, benefits for medical treatment are not.
+While lost time, income, and permanent disability benefits might be capped, benefits for medical treatment are not.

 Under Florida state workers’ compensation law, your employer (through its insurance carrier) must pay for “all authorized medically necessary care and treatment related to your injury.”